yagosys/202301/userguide/010-eks/demo_macvlan.md

-- ## access the eks cluster from your client machine once EKS cluster is ready, a kubeconfig will be modified or created on your client machine will enable you to access the remote cluster.
+- ## access the eks cluster from your client machine once EKS cluster is ready, a kubeconfig will be modified or created on your client machine which enable you to access the remote cluster.

 *you can  use `eksctl utils write-kubeconfig`  to re-config the kubeconfig file to access eks if you mess-up the configuration*